Car Design Sketching | Learn Pro Techniques Here!

 Some of this could be the result of using fine art pencils vs. a soft leaded colored pencil as prescribed and shown in the videos.
 The soft lead of the colored pencils like Prismacolor Premiere actually teach you to go easy when you first start sketching.
 If you don’t, the lead gets very dull very fast and your initial “thinking” lines will be much too dark as the drawing progresses.

 I went back and looked at the work that was submitted by the new students with their applications to our program.
 In their sketches, all the lines were the same weight.
-The new sketches they were sending me over Skype to show me their progress also had a single or near single line weight.
+The new sketches they were sending me to show me their progress also had a single or near single line weight.
 Hummm.

 As someone who struggled with all of this myself, I know that there is not a single thing in the pursuit of getting better at sketching cars that you can master in one day or even a week.
 There is no magic download program like in movie The Matrix.
 Where you can learn a complex skill in a matter of seconds.
 All of the techniques unitized by car designers take hundreds of hours to get better at and thousands of hours to master.